New Physics in Gamma_12^s: (sbar b) (taubar tau) Operators: Summary

 \subsubsection{Acknowledgments}

+We are grateful to Yossi~Nir for his critical questions that allowed us to spot mistakes in~(\ref{eq:Gamma12s}), (\ref{eq:RGammaSVT}), (\ref{eq:RGammaSVTbounds}), and (\ref{eq:fierzid}).
 A big ``thank you'' to Sacha Davidson, Florian Goertz, Alex Kagan, Jernej Kamenik, Alex~Lenz, and Quim Matias for useful discussions concerning leptoquarks, $B_s$--$\bar B_s$ mixing, charm counting, and radiative and semileptonic $b \to s$ decays.
 We furthermore thank Gudrun Hiller for reminding us of the role of $(\bar s b) (\bar \tau \tau)$ operators in $b \to s \gamma \gamma$ transitions.
 We are also grateful to Kevin Flood and Malachi Schram for helpful informations about experimental aspects of $B^+ \to K^+ \tau^+ \tau^-$.
 Stimulating discussions with Christian Bauer and Bogdan Dobrescu in June 2010 at the Aspen Workshop ``Forefront QCD and LHC Discoveries'', which triggered the present research, are acknowledged.
 UH thanks finally the Aspen Center for Physics for hospitality and the NSF (Grant No. 1066293) for partial support.

 \begin{appendix}